-{\bf{DMR:}} DMR is a digital radio standard developed by the European Telecommunications Standards Institute (ETSI) specifically for professional mobile radio users.
+{\bf{DMR\cite{ref12}:}} DMR is a digital radio standard developed by the European Telecommunications Standards Institute (ETSI) specifically for professional mobile radio users.
 The DMR operates in part of the frequency range from 30 MHz to 1 GHz, with a TDMA access scheme and a channel bandwidth of 12.5 kHz.
-Each TDMA frame lasts 60 ms and consists of two 30 ms time slots.

 The channel coding scheme of DMR is Forward Error Correction (FEC) codes, including Golay code, Hamming code, Block Product Turbo code (BPTC), and Trellis code.
 The Trellis code is used for data channels.
-The modulation scheme of DMR is 4-Frequency-shift keying (4FSK), and the average transmission power range is 1-40 W. The single-channel transmission rate can reach 4.8 kbps \cite{ref11}.
-The random access protocol used by DMR is based on slotted Aloha.
+The modulation scheme of DMR is 4-Frequency-shift keying (4FSK), and the average transmission power range is 1-40 W. The single-channel transmission rate can reach 4.8 kbps .

-{\bf{LTE-V2X:}} LTE-V2X is a technology dedicated to vehicle communication, which can improve traffic efficiency and safety by exchanging information between vehicles and everything.
+{\bf{LTE-V2X\cite{ref13}:}} LTE-V2X is a technology dedicated to vehicle communication, which can improve traffic efficiency and safety by exchanging information between vehicles and everything.
 LTE-V2X has two modes of transmission: Mode 3 and Mode 4.
-The Mode 4 is a direct mode, in which the vehicles reserve their resources autonomously through sidelink for communication without the support of the network.
+The Mode 4 is a direct mode, in which the vehicles reserve their resources autonomously through sidelink for communication without the support of network.